Understanding What Economic Justice Means To Survivors

 While families can sometimes provide some support through a survivor’s journey after leaving an abusive partner, survivors often face frustration due to the increased financial burden and economic barriers that they face.
 While Alex and Celia and her two kids are now safe, they continue to face the lasting effects of abuse.
 When survivors have stable access to resources that help them build economic resiliency, they are more likely to remain safe and secure.

 Learn more about our work to promote economic justice for survivors:

 - Learn about credit-building through micro-lending with our Independence Project.

 - Get legal information on financial abuse from WomensLaw.org.

-- Download the Moving Ahead Through Financial Management curriculum in English or Spanish, developed in partnership with The Allstate Foundation Purple Purse.
+- Download The Moving Ahead Curriculum in English or Spanish, developed in partnership with The Allstate Foundation Purple Purse.